Medically reviewed by Drugs.com. Last updated on Jul 17, 2023.

 - Store vials in a refrigerator at 2°C to 8°C (36°F to 46°F).
 Protect from light by storing in the outer carton.
 DO NOT FREEZE OR SHAKE vials.

 - Inspect visually for particulate matter and discoloration prior to administration.
-Do not administer Unituxin and discard the single-use vial if the solution is cloudy, has pronounced discoloration, or contains particulate matter.
+Do not administer Unituxin and discard the single-dose vial if the solution is cloudy, has pronounced discoloration, or contains particulate matter.

-- Aseptically withdraw the required volume of Unituxin from the single-use vial and inject into a 100 mL bag of 0.9% Sodium Chloride Injection, USP.
+- Aseptically withdraw the required volume of Unituxin from the single-dose vial and inject into a 100-mL bag of 0.9% Sodium Chloride Injection, USP.
 Mix by gentle inversion.
 Do not shake.
 Discard unused contents of the vial.